 In the diagram the upper red line is the demand function.
 The demand line extends from the quantity demanded if the price were zero, qmax, to the price at which the quantity demanded is reduced to zero, pmax.
 The quantities pc and qc are the price and output that would prevail under competition.
 In the absence of externalities in the production and consumption of the product, qc and pc, would be the socially optimum levels of production and price.

 The medical cartel does not involve a centrally directing organization.
 Each doctor knows what policies are in the interests of the doctors as a guild.
 All that needed to be done to was limit the production of doctors.
-The market itself drove up the price of medical services and the severe limitation on the number of doctors dictated that doctors had all the business they could handle.
-However, if some doctor was tempted to offer medical services at below the prevailing rate there was a mechanism to bring the maverick back into line.
-The maverick was simply threatened with the withdrawal of hospital privileges.
+The market itself drives up the price of medical services and the severe limitation on the number of doctors dictates that doctors have all the business they can handle.
+However, if some doctor is tempted to offer medical services at below the prevailing rate there is a mechanism to bring the maverick back into line.
+The maverick is simply threatened with the withdrawal of hospital privileges.
 Without being able to sent patients to a hospital a doctor generally cannot effectively practice medicine.

 So the monopolization of an industry brings about a higher price.
 The consumers may petition the government to alleviate their suffering by helping them pay the higher price.
-The economic analysis of the impact on price of a subsidy can be carried out in two forms.
-One version focuses on the price received by the cartelists; the other on the price paid by the customers.
-The diagrams for the two analyses are shown below.
-The end result is the same for both approaches; i.e., the price paid by consumers goes down, consumption of the product increases and the price received by the cartelists increases.
+The economic analysis of the impact on the two prices of a subsidy is shown below.
+One price is that received by the monopolist, effectively the market price.
+The other is the price pais by the consumer after the subsidy is deducted from the market price.

 In the general case the effect of the subsidy may not be divided equally between the consumers and the monopolist.
 The division would depend upon the shape of the demand function and the slope of the marginal cost function.
 For the details of the general case see Impacts of taxes and subsidies in monopolized markets.
 However, the essential thing is that one effect of a subsidy is to raise the price set by the monopolist.